 In 2010, my family gave me a 5 gallon set up kit and a partial grain recipe.

-Also, I chose to wrap the inner tube with a nonmetallic coaxial line keeping in mind my objective to keep the piping centered and allow cooling liquor to mix well, increasing chilling efficiency.
+I also chose to wrap the inner tube with a nonmetallic coaxial line keeping in mind my objective to keep the piping centered and allow the cooling liquid to mix well, thus increasing my chilling efficiency.

 Next: how to build it?

 Many hours of trials and tribulations went into this, but I finally got it – I have a room full of mistakes and rejects to show for it.

 The time came to test performance.
 We decided to make a video using the prototype because the idea of selling the Exchilerator was becoming more of a possibility as our efforts began transforming into a solid product.
 Needless to say, the look of surprise in the video is real – Its performance truly surprised me!
 The video can be viewed on exchilerator.com in the blog section or on YouTube.

 My nephew Luke decided to build a retail site and Brick River Brew was born.
 On 5/22/14 an order came in and I only had a couple units built.
 Panic!
 Hell, I didn’t even have any boxes to ship them in, but we managed to fill the orders.
 With the help of my sister-in-law Terry, we were up and running and have been growing ever since.

 Many thanks to my family, friends and customers who have made this venture possible.